 - January/February: The Committee sorted and coded the questions and developed the exam. - February/March: The exam was uploaded into the Respondus Monitor program, along with a separate, three-question Excellence in Teaching faculty committee survey for its own use.
-(See Appendix E: Teaching Excellence Survey, page 19) - March: As soon as students declared an intention to graduate, the Committee added their information to the Blackboard course.
-The Committee worked with the Dean's Office to insure that the timed assessment exam is now registered as a requirement for graduation on students' degree audits, as is the Senior Writing Assessment requirement. - April: The deadline for taking the PIES exam was April 15, and after that date, the students' test data was compared with departmental GPAs.
-Only students who graduated in Spring 2017 took the exam. - May: The Committee prepared a report of its findings and evaluated its assessment method and sent the Chair of the Teaching Excellence Committee the results of the survey.
-We also created a class on Blackboard for 2018 graduates and uploaded the newly created 2018 exam.
+(See Appendix E: Teaching Excellence Survey.) - March: As soon as students declared an intention to graduate, the Committee added its information to the Blackboard course and sent emails regarding the exam to potential graduates.
+The Committee worked with the Dean's Office to ensure that the timed assessment exam is now registered as a requirement for graduation on students' degree audits, as is the Senior Writing Assessment requirement. - April: The deadline for taking the PIES exam was April 15, and after that date, the students' test data was compared with departmental GPAs.
+Only students who graduated in Spring 2017 took the exam.

+May: The Committee prepared a report of its findings and evaluated its assessment method and sent the Chair of The Teaching Excellence Committee the results of the survey.
+It also created a class on Blackboard for 2018 graduates and uploaded the newly created 2018 exam.